11 smart steps to deal with a coworker who throws you under the bus

 Try to backtrack and think about your professional relationship with this person if you know who they are.
 Perhaps you will be able to remember something that would explain the unfair way they are treating you.

-How do you handle a coworker who throws you under the bus?
+How to deal with a coworker who throws you under the bus

 Let’s take a look at some steps that you can take to deal with a backstabbing coworker.